elakkiap/US-Wildfire-Analysis/README.md

 The Jupyter notebook which combines all the visualizations <br/>
 (The visualizations for "Heat Map" are unable to load on Github, uploaded two separate images named "number_of_wildfires.JPG" and "size_of_wildfires.JPG").

+All the other files were used for arriving at the inferences drawn in the US Wildfire Analysis.ipynb

 # Third-Party Modules
 Pandas <br/>